prototypefund/nygma/README.md

+# NYGMA

-# NYGMA: Not Your GrandMa's Applicance ( for Network Packet Processing )
+Not Your GrandMa's Applicance for Network Packet Processing.

-the code you find here is probably horrible. the is no excuse to that. you're help is needed ...
+the code you find here is probably horrible. there is no excuse to that. therefore, your help is needed ...

+`nygma` is organized as a set of ( mostly ) header only cxx libraries.

+## libnygma ( base functionality and dealing with pcaps )

+- [ ] rss hashing in software ( using toeplitz hashing )
+- [ ] lightweight packet dissector
+- [ ] permissive dns dissector

+## libriot ( indexing and index compression using SIMD based integer compression )

-## RIOT ( Rapid Indexing of Network Traffic )
+Rapid Indexing of Network Traffic ( or Data thereof ).

 features & current status: